 Inspect the fresh air inlet duct and vent to ensure they are free from any blockage or obstruction.
 The air inlet terminal and vent terminal should be inspected to ensure they are not liable to obstruction.

 4.10 Re-commissioning After Service

-After servicing of the heater has been undertaken, it is necessary to re-commission the heater as detailed in the commissioning chart in these instructions.
+After servicing has been undertaken, it will be necessary to re-commission the heater as detailed in Section 3 of these instructions.